matwilso/matwilso.github.io/_posts/robot-future.md

 general and reusable across tasks---but eventually human engineering becomes a bottleneck that limits the complexity of environments we can handle.

-Eventually, we need to learn our simulators basically from scratch, much more like how humans do.
+Eventually, we need to learn our simulators basically from scratch, much more akin to how humans do.
 The world is just too complex and traditional simulators are not flexible enough to handle it.
 Too often their assumptions are broken---with deformable objects, with material property changes, with shattering, with strange artifacts like fire, paint, light switches and microwaves---and eventually the structure becomes too burdensome.
 The best simulators of the future will impose fairly minimal structure with some inductive biases for efficient learning<label for="sn-1" class="margine-toggle sidenote-number"/>
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 In the interim, I concede that domain-specific structures are useful for constraining what you have to learn.